janiko71/boxcryptor-decryptor/README.md

 # boxcryptor-decryptor
-Single file decryption for Boxcryptor.
-There is also a [Go version](https://github.com/janiko71/boxcryptor-decryptor-go).
+File decryption for Boxcryptor.
+For a single file decryption, there is also a [Go version](https://github.com/janiko71/boxcryptor-decryptor-go).
+Here you have both a single file or a directory decryptor.
+The single file is  ```bcdecryptor.py```, the directory decryptor is ```dir_bcdecryptor.py```.

 ## Security status
 ![CodeQL](https://github.com/janiko71/boxcryptor-decryptor/workflows/CodeQL/badge.svg)